Drew Waters Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

+- The Pirates pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Pirates have a 4.59 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Pirates' 4.56 team ERA ranks 21st across all MLB pitching staffs.

-- Pirates pitchers combine to allow the seventh-fewest home runs in baseball (142 total, 1.1 per game).
+- Pirates pitchers combine to surrender 142 home runs (1.1 per game), the seventh-fewest in the league.

+- The Pirates will look to Selby (1-0) in his second start of the season.

+- In his most recent appearance on Saturday, the right-hander threw two scoreless innings against the Chicago Cubs without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.